 Associate Katrina Welch has conducted a number of large and complex litigation matters, including a Supreme Court claim for unpaid contractual entitlements in excess of $800,000.

 The team is a corporate member of the Industrial Foundation for Accident Prevention (IFAP).
-Tim and Josephine are individual members of the Industrial Relations Society of Western Australia (IRSWA) and the Safety Institute of Australia (SIA).
+Tim and Elise are individual members of the Industrial Relations Society of Western Australia (IRSWA) and the Safety Institute of Australia (SIA).

 Kott Gunning’s Employment Law and Workplace Safety Team provides advice to private companies of all sizes, local governments, statutory corporations, not-for-profit organisations, healthcare facilities, sporting organisations and individuals.
 In particular, we have extensive experience advising the construction, real estate, engineering, resources and building sectors.